 Each year, students participate in the Duff & Phelps YOUniversity Deal Challenge.
 University of Wisconsin–Madison students have won the competition in three of the last four years.
-In 2015, students were required to address valuation and transfer pricing implications of eBay’s plan to spin off its payments business segment, PayPal, into a separate publicly traded company.
+Students in this major are required to address valuation and transfer pricing implications for large corporations such as eBay and PayPal.

-#22 in the U.S. among undergraduate finance programs
+#31 in the U.S. (#13 among public universities) for undergraduate finance programs

-Investment Banking Analyst, Business Analyst, Portfolio Manager, Audit Associate
+Investment Banking Analyst, Financial Analyst, Credit Analyst, Finance Associate

-BMO Harris Bank, Robert W. Baird, Deutsche Bank Securities, Huron Consulting Group, Procter & Gamble, Dell
+BMO Harris Bank, Robert W. Baird, Baker Tilly Oracle Corp., J.P.
+Morgan Chase, Huron Consulting Group, Wells Fargo, Deutsche Bank